Technology » Please Build

 curl -sSfL https://get.please.build | bash

-# Or with specific version
+# Or pin a specific version (recommended for reproducibility)

 curl -sSfL https://get.please.build | bash -s -- --version=17.8.0